craigthelinguist/graph-drawer/README.md

 Graph Drawer
 ============

-A visual aide for various graphing algorithms.
+A visual learning aide for graphing algorithms!

 This program lets you draw a graph on the screen.
 You can select an algorithm, choose the inputs to the algorithm and then watch what it is doing iteration-by-iteration.